ShonenTheoryShonenTheory

 In Black Clover, most characters are born with an affinity for magic, which they enhance through grimoires.
 The protagonist lacks magic but wields a grimoire that nullifies others' spells, turning his weakness into a formidable strength.

-In Fairy Tail, magic is tied to a wizard's specific talent, such as Natsu's fire-based dragon slayer magic or Lucy's celestial summoning.
+In Fairy Tail, magic is tied to a wizard's specific talent, such as Natsu's fire-based Dragon Slayer magic or Lucy's Celestial summoning.
 Magic depletes a user's stamina and can strain relationships with powerful entities like celestial spirits.

 In Magi The Labyrinth of Magic, magic is derived from Rukh, the essence of life and fate.
 Magicians manipulate white Rukh for positive spells or succumb to black Rukh for destructive powers, reflecting their moral alignment.

-Technique or Training Based Power Systems
+4. Technique or Training-Based Power Systems

 In this power system, abilities come solely from hard work, discipline, and dedication.
 Anyone with the determination and opportunity can learn and master these skills.

+The system emphasizes rigorous physical and mental training, with the most skilled swordsmen achieving extraordinary feats.
 In One Piece, Haki is a latent ability that allows users to enhance their combat skills.

-All Haki types, except for conqueror's Haki, can be achieved through effort.
+All Haki types except for Conqueror's Haki can be achieved through effort.
 Observation Haki enables users to sense hidden enemies or predict attacks, while Armament Haki strengthens their physical strikes and weapons.

-In Baki, martial artists push human limits, mastering combat techniques that border on superhuman.
-For example, Baki's grappling skills or Orochi Katsumi's devastating karate-based attacks are the result of relentless practice and innovation.
+Baki's grappling skills or Orochi Katsumi's devastating karate-based attacks are the result of relentless practice and innovation.

-Natural Law or Rule Based Power Systems
+5. Natural Law or Rule-Based Power Systems

 Power systems based on natural law operate through unalterable rules tied to the story's universe.
 This creates constraints that characters must navigate creatively.

 Fullmetal Alchemist is possibly the best example of this power system.
-Alchemy is governed by the principle of equivalent exchange, meaning to create something, an equal value must be sacrificed.
+Alchemy is governed by the principle of Equivalent Exchange, meaning to create something, an equal value must be sacrificed.

-In Made in Abyss, the layers of the abyss have unique properties, such as the curse of the abyss, which inflicts physical and psychological harm on those who ascend.
-The deeper one ventures, the harsher the consequences, emphasizing the perilous nature of exploration.
+In Made in Abyss, the layers of the abyss have unique properties.
+The curse of the abyss inflicts physical and psychological harm on those who ascend.

-Genetic or Bloodline Based Power Systems
+6. Genetic or Bloodline-Based Power Systems

 In this power system, abilities are inherited, though not always guaranteed.
 This system often explores themes of privilege, destiny, and anomalies.

 The Avatar's unique ability to bend all four elements is a gift from Raava, the spirit of light and balance, making them the bridge between worlds.
+In Fire Force, pyrokinetics are born randomly with abilities categorized by generation.

+Third-generation users generate flames, while second-generation users manipulate pre-existing fire.
 These abilities are innate, creating disparities between those born with and without powers.

-Familiar, Animal, or Contract Based Power Systems
+7. Familiar, Animal, or Contract-Based Power Systems

-In Soul Eater, meisters and demon weapons work in pairs, with weapons transforming into forms like scythes or swords.
+In Soul Eater, Meisters and Demon Weapons work in pairs, with weapons transforming into forms like scythes or swords.
 Power depends on the synchronization of their souls, requiring mutual trust and harmony to reach their full potential.

 In Chainsaw Man, devil hunters form contracts with devils, exchanging something valuable like years of their life or body parts for the devil's power.
 These contracts come with high risks, as devils can exploit loopholes or demand steep prices.